-The Centre for Educational Assessments (CEA) has progressively become the largest educational testing department in South Africa and uses the most up-to-date test processes, practices and measurement theories.
-CEA has developed numerous testing instruments and is continuously engaged with the post school sector to develop further tests which will serve particular niche purposes.
-For example, CEA is currently engaged in the development of tests for the recognition of prior learning and for postgraduate studies.
+The Centre for Educational Assessments (CEA) is a department in the Centre for Higher Educational Development (CHED) at the University of Cape Town.
+CEA is the largest post-school educational testing centre in South Africa and uses the most up-to-date test processes, practices, and measurement theories.
+CEA has developed numerous assessment instruments and engages continuously with the post-school sector to understand their needs and develop further tests.

 - Develop tests in Academic Literacy, Quantitative Literacy, Scientific Reasoning and Mathematics that are valid predictors of performance in educational contexts – especially for students from educationally disadvantaged backgrounds.
 These tests are developed nationally by discipline experts and tap competencies that are required by these educational contexts.